malbit/py-levin/README.md

 6. `u_int32` - Flags.
 5. `u_int32` - Protocol version.
 Usually `01`

-The payload that comes after that is a serialized Boost struct, which can be found in the Monero codebase, e.g: [cryptonote_protocol_defs.h](https://github.com/monero-project/monero/blob/58ce16d4d91518b674a5d46419809f56f71d9114/src/cryptonote_protocol/cryptonote_protocol_defs.h).
+The payload that comes after that is a serialized Boost struct, which can be found in the Arqma codebase, e.g: [cryptonote_protocol_defs.h](https://github.com/arqma/arqma/blob/master/src/cryptonote_protocol/cryptonote_protocol_defs.h).
 The terminology for a (possible nested collection) of structs is called a `Section()` in this module.

-For the actual serialization from the perspective of Monero, check out [portable_storage_to_bin.h](https://github.com/monero-project/monero/blob/58ce16d4d91518b674a5d46419809f56f71d9114/contrib/epee/include/storages/portable_storage_to_bin.h)
+For the actual serialization from the perspective of Arqma, check out [portable_storage_to_bin.h](https://github.com/arqma/arqma/blob/master/contrib/epee/include/storages/portable_storage_from_bin.h)

 For deserialization look at `Reader.read_storage_entry()` and `Reader.read()`.